 Once you’ve made your case, it can be helpful to give the school a way to keep services without looking like it made a mistake.
 One way to do this is to suggest an alternative service that would be just as good for your child.
 Another way is to suggest that the school return to this issue at a later date after gathering more objective data.

 The more solutions you suggest, the greater the chance the school will agree to keep services in place.

-When the school wants to reduce your child’s special education services, you may need to negotiate on his behalf.
+When the school wants to reduce your child’s services, you may need to negotiate on his behalf.
 If that’s not successful, keep in mind that you have other options.

 The first step in negotiating with the school is to keep your cool and understand why the school wants to reduce services.

 Focusing on objective measures can help you convince the school that your child still needs services.

 It helps to give the school an idea of how to keep services without looking like it made a mistake.

 Andrew M.I.
 Lee, JD is an editor and attorney who strives to help people understand complex legal, education, and parenting issues.

 Kylah Torre is an instructor in the department of special education at Hunter College.